-It is possible to have a memorable Christmas even if your budget is small.
-My favorite Christmas memories are not because of the gifts I received, but the people I spent the holiday with.
+It is possible to have a memorable Christmas, even if your budget is small.
+My favorite Christmas memories are not because of the gifts I received.
+The holiday was memorable because I spent it with people I love.

 Christmas on a Budget at Home

 Make a delicious breakfast to enjoy as a family.
 Survey your family to see what they would like to have.
 Pancakes and muffins are easy to make from ingredients you have on hand.

 Scrambled eggs with cheese and diced ham is a satisfying dish.
 Another option is an egg and sausage casserole.

 Take inventory of your pantry, refrigerator, and freezer.
 Plan a menu using ingredients that you already have on hand.
 As a result, you will save money and keep the budget on track.

 Keep the table decorations simple.
 Pine cones from your yard and ornaments from your collection work well.
 Add a few winter scented candles for a festive look.
 If you have fancy dishes, use them.
 Holiday tableware alone will create a memorable Christmas on a budget because it’s extraordinary!